Analytic Four-Point Lightlike Form Factors and OPE of Null-Wrapped Polygons: Some details on FFOPE

-The leading contribution of the OPE comes from the lightest state: gluon excitation states $F$ and ${\bar F}$, similar to the six-gluon case (rather than the FF with $q^2\neq0$ case), and this leads to
+The leading contribution of the OPE comes from the lightest state: gluonic excitation states $F$ and ${\bar F}$, similar to the six-gluon case (rather than the FF with $q^2\neq0$ case), and this leads to

 where